78 Years of Batman On-Screen: How the Caped Crusader Has Evolved Through the Years

 Now it seems Batman has plunged back into another fallow period, with various attempts to find his next incarnation.
 Reactions have been mixed, at best, to his recent portrayals alongside Superman and the rest of the Justice League.

-As for the next of the Batman films, Zach Snyder and Ben Affleck were attached to direct at various points, but as of now Matt Reeves will be writing and directing a movie anticipated for 2021.
-That project is as of now untitled and has no lead actor attached.
+As for the next of the Batman films, Zach Snyder and Ben Affleck were each attached to direct at various points, but Matt Reeves will be writing and directing The Batman, hitting theaters in March 2022, featuring Robert Pattinson’s take on a brooding Bruce Wayne.